Ankit-Shrestha/CyberSecurity-Week8/README.md

 * Cross-Site Request Forgery (CSRF)
 * Session Hijacking/Fixation

 Each version of the site has been differentiated by colors: blue,green, and red.
-Each version has two vulnerabilities which adds uptp 6 in total.
+Each version has two vulnerabilities which adds upto 6 in total.

 ## Blue